dcos/dcos-docs/1.10/monitoring/logging/aggregating/elk.md

     EOF
     ```

-# <a name="agent"></a>Step 2: Agent nodes
+# <a name="agent"></a>Step 2b: Agent nodes

 For each agent node in your DC/OS cluster:

-1. Create a script that will parse the output of the DC/OS agent `journalctl` logs and funnel them all to `/var/log/dcos/dcos.log`.
+1. Create a script `/etc/systemd/system/dcos-journalctl-filebeat.service` that parses the output of the DC/OS agent `journalctl` logs and funnels them to `/var/log/dcos/dcos.log`:

     **Tip:** This script can be used with DC/OS and Enterprise DC/OS.
 Log entries that do not apply are ignored.

     ```bash
     sudo tee /etc/systemd/system/dcos-journalctl-filebeat.service<<-EOF